 OSAPR workshops can have many different forms, content areas, and styles of facilitation.
 There is not a one-size-fits-all approach to teaching and communicating about gender equity, violence prevention, and trauma.
 Workshops include:

 - This workshop identifies best practices for supporting people who have been impacted by interpersonal violence.
 An engaging and interactive workshop, participants leave with a toolkit of strategies to use in all sorts of interactions as well as some ideas for how to create community spaces that are welcoming.

 - 90 minutes.

-Potential Indicators of Discomfort and Strategies for Intervening:
+Reading Discomfort and Strategies for Intervening (Bystander Intervention):

 - This workshop supports participants in identifying the social cues that may indicate disinterest in a situation, exploring the impact of individual social-ecologies on the encoding and decoding of those cues, and developing context-specific strategies for intervening in situations that may require intervention.
 Examples of these context-specific spaces may include: travel-abroad settings, party spaces, group projects, and many more.

 - This workshop supports participants as they explore relationships outside of binary understandings.
 Through engagement with a new framework for thinking about relational health, participants will leave with language and skills to identify their satisfaction, mutuality, and supportedness in their relationships.
 Participants will also explore tools for communicating their wants, needs, and non-negotiables.

 - 90-120 minutes.